Hypercubers/hypercubing.xyz/docs/drafts/gentle-introduction/grip-theory.md

 On a 3×3×3:

 - The grip set is $\{ R, L, U, D, F, B \}$.
-- The grip group is the group of rotations of a cube, and it acts on the grip set in the same way that it acts on the faces of the cube.
+- The grip group is the group of rotations of a cube.
+- The grip group acts on the set of grips the same way it acts on the faces of a cube.

 This is already enough to construct cube rotations.
 For example, a `y` rotation applies the 4-cycle $(RFLB)$ to the grip set.